-Some students have the foolish idea that they can just copy the information from an online source, input it into an online translation website and get back a good translation that they can use for a paraphrase.
+Some students have the mistaken idea that they can just copy information in Japanese from the Internet, input it into an online translation website, and get back a good translation.
+However, the longer the article to be translated, the more incorrect it becomes.

-This can be seen in the following translation about a young American, Christopher Swain, 35, a medical student who swam 2,000 kilometers of the Columbia River to show people how industry and economic development are destroying the river (CNN.com, 2003).
+This can be seen from a news story about a young American, Christopher Swain, 35, a medical student who swam 2,000 kilometers of the Columbia River to show people how industry and economic development are destroying the river (CNN.com, 2003).